 The Tenant Fees Act will come into force on 1st June 2019.
 At the centre of the new laws is a ban on tenant fees, including admin and agency fees.

-A new Act of Parliament was passed a few days before Christmas 2018, giving tenants in England new powers to fight unfit housing – including the ability to sue landlords for not carrying out repair work.
+From 20th March 2019, tenants in England will have new powers to fight unfit housing — including the ability to sue landlords for not carrying out repair work.

 The Bill was originally championed by Karen Buck MP, and was given much attention after the fire at Grenfell Tower.
 Continue reading “Homes (Fitness) Act Allows Tenants to Sue Landlords over Property Condition”